Value Investing, Strategy & Screening Guide + eBook/pdf

 The margin of safety is the difference between the share price and a company’s intrinsic value.

 In classic value-investing theory, the margin of safety is the level of risk an investor can live with.
-The margin of safety is an estimate of the risk a stock buyer takes.
+The margin of safety estimates the risk a stock buyer takes.

-Warren Buffet describes the Margin of Safety like this:
+Warren Buffett describes the Margin of Safety like this:

-The Margin of Safety is the percentage difference between a company’s Fair Value and its actual stock price.
-This metric the single most significant valuation metric in our arsenal as it is the final output of detailed discounted cash flow analysis.
+The Margin of Safety is the percentage difference between a company’s Fair Value and stock price.
+This is the most significant valuation metric as it is the final output of a detailed discounted cash flow analysis.

-A person who pays $300 per share in a company with a low intrinsic value of $200 per share takes a big risk.
-Somebody who pays $25 per share in a company with a high intrinsic value of $50 per share is taking much lower risk.
+A person who pays $300 per share in a company with a low intrinsic value of $200 takes a big risk.
+Somebody who pays $25 per share in a company with a high intrinsic value of $50 is taking a much lower risk.

 In this case, the Margin of Safety is 50%.